sailpoint-oss/golang-sdk/api_v3/docs/TaggedObjectsAPI.md

 [[Back to README]](../README.md)

-## ListTaggedObjects
+## List Tagged Objects

 > []TaggedObject ListTaggedObjects(ctx).Limit(limit).Offset(offset).Count(count).Filters(filters).Execute()

-List Tagged Objects
+This API returns a list of all tagged objects.

+Any authenticated token may be used to call this API.

 ### Example